 Churning

 Some agents approach customers with the offer to replace an existing policy with a new one of equal or greater value.
-The policy may be with the same insurance company or a new insurer, but in both cases the actual value of the life insurance is actually less than the original policy.
-An agent who suggests a customer switch to a more valuable policy for the same or lesser premium is perfectly within his or her legal rights to do so, as long as the change benefits the insured.
+The policy may be with the same insurance company or a new insurer.
+Still, in both cases, the actual value of the life insurance is less than that of the original policy.
+An agent who suggests a customer switch to a more valuable policy for the same or lesser premium is perfectly within his or her legal rights to do so as long as the change benefits the insured.

-But when a customer is misled into switching to a less valuable policy, the practice is illegal.
-When a policy is replaced, an honest agent will provide documentation that clearly shows the benefits of the new policy, then have the customer agree to the changes.
-When an agent pushes changes without supporting documentation or detailed information, consumers should be suspicious.
+However, the practice is illegal when an agent misleads a customer into switching to a less valuable policy.
+When replacing a policy, an honest agent will provide documentation that clearly shows the benefits of the new policy and then have the customer agree to the changes.
+Consumers should be suspicious when an agent pushes changes without supporting documentation or detailed information.

 Identity Theft Scams